 Imbibing in your nightly drink could be more of a habit and could be hard to break.
 Take a look at the reasons why you may be indulging every night.

 Alcohol has been linked to disruptions in sleep, impairment in judgement and it can negatively affect relationships, according to Harvard T.H.
 Chan School of Public Health.
 All of these factors can take a significant cascading toll on your mental health.

 Using hard liquor to relieve stress affects your ability to find healthy ways to manage stress.
 Men and women with higher stress levels tend to drink more, according to the National Institute on Alcohol Abuse and Alcoholism, with men using alcohol as a coping mechanism more than women.

 If you are using alcohol to relieve stress and doing so has become part of your routine, switch up your drink.
 Try Ritual, a non-alcoholic spirit alternative, or a glass of 100-percent grape juice or a flavored sparkling water instead.

 When to Seek Help

-If you think you might have a problem with alcohol, call your health care provider for help.
+If you think you might have a problem with alcohol (learn about the symptoms of alcohol use disorder and the three-step treatment), call your health care provider for help.